carlo121603/Calculator/README.md

-This code represents a simple web-based calculator built using raw HTML and PHP, allowing users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This code represents a simple web-based calculator built using PHP, allowing users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 Below is an overview of how the code functions:

 Key Features:
 User Input: